Utrogestan, capsules 100 mg 28 pcs

 Interaction

-Progesterone increases the effect of diuretics, hypotensive drugs, immunosuppressants, anticoagulants.
+Progesterone enhances the effect of diuretics, antihypertensive drugs, immunosuppressants, and anticoagulants.

-Concomitant use with agents inducers of microsomal liver enzymes CYP3A4, such as barbiturates, antiepileptic drugs (phenytoin), rifampicin, phenylbutazone, spironolactone, griseofulvin is accompanied by acceleration of progesterone metabolism in the liver.
+Concomitant use with drugs that induce microsomal liver enzymes CYP3A4, such as barbiturates, antiepileptic drugs (phenytoin), rifampicin, phenylbutazone, spironolactone, griseofulvin, is accompanied by an acceleration of progesterone metabolism in the liver.

-The simultaneous administration of progesterone with some antibiotics (penicillins, tetracyclines) may lead to a decrease in its effectiveness due to impaired intestinal hepatic recirculation of sex hormones due to changes in intestinal microflora.
+Simultaneous use of progesterone with some antibiotics (penicillins, tetracyclines) can lead to a decrease in its effectiveness due to disruption of the enterohepatic recirculation of sex hormones due to changes in the intestinal microflora.

-The severity of these interactions may vary from patient to patient; therefore, it is difficult to predict the clinical effects of these interactions.
+The severity of these interactions may vary in different patients, so predicting the clinical effects of these interactions is difficult.

 Ketoconazole may increase the bioavailability of progesterone.